Connect with others who understand.

 Rare and Serious Side Effects of Symptom Management Medications

 Rarely, serious side effects can develop after taking medication to help manage Parkinson’s disease or treatment side effects.
-If you begin to experience any of these symptoms, seek medical attention immediately:
+Get medical help right away if you begin to experience any of these symptoms:

 • High fever